bioimagesuiteweb/examples/step06/README.md

 This does three things:

-1. Runs `webpack` in watch mode -- this means if you edit any .js files it will automatically rebuild the bundle.
+1. Runs `webpack` in watch mode — this means if you edit any .js files it will automatically rebuild the bundle.
 2. Runs the `eslint` code to automatically check and changed files for syntax errors.
-(You can manually run this using `gulp eslint`).
+You run this manually using `gulp eslint`.
 3. Runs the webserver as before.

-## The code -- creating and registering custom web elements
+## The code — creating and registering custom web elements

-This is identical to [Step 5](./step05) other than for the fact the code in `index.js` is now simply a require statement to load `form.js`.
+This is identical to [Step 5](./step05) other than for the fact the code in `index.js` is now a require statement to load `form.js`.

 In `form.js` we define our component.
-Three things are particularly worth noting here:
+Three things are worth noting here:

-1. This is a class that derives from HTMLElement as shown below:
+1. This is a class that derives from `HTMLElement` as shown below:

         class CustomFormElement extends HTMLElement {

-2. The two key methods are the constructor and the `connectedCallback`.
-The first is called when the object is created and the second, when it is attached to the page.
+2. The two key methods are the constructor and `connectedCallback`.
+The first is called when the object is created and the second when it is attached to the page.

         constructor() {